cloudsoft.io

 TOSCA does not say what happens if a requirement from a supertype is re-declared in a type.
 We interpret this as intersecting the requirements, that is all must apply.
 Initial version does not support abstract requirements.
 (Section 2.9 of the Oasis TOSCA spec)

-Note that when a topology template is used as a node type, it is not supported to declare requirements on that node type.
+When a topology template is used as a node type, it is not supported to declare requirements on that node type.

 Depends On, Happens-Before Semantics, and Concurrency